Tidal circularization: Typical situation

-We now have a rule of thumb: Whenever angular velocity at a given moment of the orbit is less than the angular velocity of either body (ω<Ω) then the orbital torque tries to speed up the orbit.
-And vice versa.
+This tells us that whenever angular velocity at a given moment of the orbit is less than the angular velocity of either body (ω<Ω) then the orbital torque tries to speed up the orbit.

 Now imagine two stars orbiting each other in elliptical orbits with the special case where both are tidally locked such that over the course of an orbit the same sides face each other (ω=Ω on average).
 Although Ω is constant for one orbit, ω varies throughout the orbit.
 Figure 2 shows the path of one of the stars where G is the center of gravity of the system.
 When the objects are near apoapsis (red region of figure 2), ω<Ω which tries to speed up the orbit.
 The result of this torque makes the far side of the orbit (periapsis) farther out making the orbit more circular.
-This follows from the rule of thumb “if thrust is applied briefly to speed up an orbit (i.e. applied along the direction of travel), then when the object orbits half way around, that part of the orbit will be higher” and vice versa: “retrograde thrust lowers the far side of an orbit” (see orbital rules of thumb).
+This follows from the rule of thumb "if thrust is applied briefly to speed up an orbit (i.e. applied along the direction of travel), then when the object orbits half way around, that part of the orbit will be higher" and vice versa: "retrograde thrust lowers the far side of an orbit" (see orbital rules of thumb).

-More importantly when Body 1 is in the green region of figure 2 and especially when it is closest to the center of gravity and therefore the tidal bulge is largest and ω/Ω is at maximum, the torque slows down the orbit (F3 in figure 1 is now negative because the lag angle is reversed) which lowers the far side of the orbit (lowers apoapsis).
-Lowering Apsis or raising Periapsis is basically the definition of circularizing an orbit.
+When Body 1 is in the green region of Figure 2, the torque slows down the orbit.
+This is because F3 in figure 1 is now negative, because the lag angle is reversed.
+This lowers the far side of the orbit (lowers apoapsis).
+This effect reaches its maximum when Body 1 is closest to the center of gravity, because the tidal bulge is at its largest and ω/Ω is at maximum.
+Circularization takes place as a result of lowering apoapsis or raising periapsis.

 More complex situations

-The objects in orbit don't have to be two stars.
-One can be a planet or one can be a planet and one can be a moon.
-Circularization can also occur in clusters of stars orbiting an imaginary point in space at the center of gravity.
+Circularization can also occur between two planets, or between a planet and a moon.
+At a larger scale, it can occur in clusters of stars orbiting an imaginary point in space at the center of gravity.

 Orbital circularization can be caused by either or both of the two objects in an orbit if either or both are inelastic.
 Cooler stars tend to be more viscous and circularize objects orbiting them faster than hot stars.

-If Ω/ω > 18/11 (~1.64) circularization won't occur and actually the eccentricity will increase.

-So the bodies need to reach tidal lock first where at least one object has the same side facing the other object during the course of an orbit.
-Tidal locking is another behavior caused by tidal forces.
+If Ω/ω > 18/11 (~1.64) circularization will not occur and the eccentricity will increase.
+In order for circularization to take place, the bodies first need to become tidally locked, in which at least one object has the same side facing the other object during the course of an orbit.